 There is a branch of psychology which studies human behaviour in the workplace.
 It is called Industrial and Organisational Psychology.
 In the aftermath of the 2008 financial crisis a handful of psychologists from that field were handpicked by a consortium of bulge-bracket investment banks to fulfil an important mission: to create the Comprehensive Banker Fitness (CBF) programme.

-What I know of Madame Shireen’s club, or the “house” as it is known by members, was imparted to me one summer evening in Monaco by the youngest son a real estate billionaire.
+What I know of Madame Shireen’s club, or the “house” as it is known by its members, was imparted to me one summer evening in Monaco by the youngest son a real estate billionaire whose Family Office eventually became a client of mine.

-Madame Shireen is a half-Iranian, half-French woman of timeless beauty who ran what was essentially a network of call girls catering to the most powerful and influential individuals from around the globe.
+Though she went by the pseudonym Madame Shireen, nobody knew her real name.
+What little was known was that she was a half-Iranian, half-French woman of timeless beauty who ran what was essentially a network of female and male escorts catering to the most powerful and influential individuals from around the globe.

 The “house” was located in London yet the company which owned and ran the entity was offshore.
 A far cry from the standard escort service you saw advertised in public phone booths or the yellow pages, Madame Shireen’s was in a league of its own.
-The women selected to join the house not only possessed superior physical beauty but great mental aptitude.
-All “girls”, as they were called, were trained for a a minimum of two years before meeting a single client.
+The mean and women selected to join the house not only possessed superior physical beauty but great mental aptitude.
+All “boys” and “girls”, as they were called, were trained for a minimum of two years before meeting a single client.
 Their training was not limited to acts and rituals which aimed to satisfy the clientele – all done in-house – but also involved completing coursework at leading business schools, auction houses, social sciences institutions, language learning schools and other organisations which enabled them to relate to the “guests” of the house.
-All of them also underwent drama training, the purpose of which is not relevant here.
+All of them also underwent drama training, the purpose of which is not relevant here and I will leave that to your imagination.
 For the duration of their residency in the house, they, for all intents and purposes, belonged to the house and their every move was monitored and scrutinised.
-On paper the girls were hired by, and worked for, one of several companies owned by the ‘house’.
-Most, if not all, are real estate holding companies.
-Naturally the girls also came to learn nearly everything about that sector be it residential, commercial or hospitality.
+On paper they were hired by, and worked for, one of several companies owned by the house.
+Most, if not all, were real estate holding companies.
+Naturally the boys and girls also came to learn nearly everything about that sector be it residential, commercial or hospitality.
 When you ran into them in a restaurant or cafe they’d hand you a business card and you simply assumed they worked as high-end estate agents.
-The girls were compensated through salary and bonus.
-What’s more, they were also trained in money management and were generally able to sustain a perfectly comfortable life going forward after leaving the house, managing the money they earned over the years.
+They were compensated through salary and bonus.
+What’s more, they were also trained in money management and were generally able to sustain a perfectly comfortable life going forward after leaving the house, managing the money they will have earned over the years.
 Most walked away owning at least two nice flats or houses, fully paid.
 What they learned during their tenure gave them tremendous power.

 “Many of our boys are unable to handle the stress of the job,” sighed David.
-“They claim all that pressure has even caused marital problems…deteriorating health and all that other crap.”
+“They claim all that pressure has even caused marital problems, deteriorating health and all sorts of other crap.”

 “It’s getting out of control, darling.
-Out of f***ing control!”
+Out of fucking control,” said David.

 Noor tasted the fish then took a sip from her wine glass.
 “Why not study this whole phenomenon?
 Not just workplace happiness but the underlying motivations of your staff and their ability to cope with day-to-day pressure.
 You can take a scientific approach.”